baudren/montepython_public/README.rst

 To see a list of all commands.
 There are two essential ones, without which the program will not start.
 At minimum, you should precise an output folder ('-o') and a parameter file ('-p').
-An example of parameter file is found in the main directory of MontePython (planck.param, for instance).
+An example of parameter file is found in the main directory of MontePython (test.param, for instance).

 A typical call would then be:

 .. code::

-    $ python code/MontePython.py -o planck -p planck.param
+    $ python code/MontePython.py -o test -p example.param

-If non existant, the `planck/` folder will be created, and a run with the number of steps described in `planck.param` will be started.
-To run a chain with less steps, one can type:
+If non existant, the `test/` folder will be created, and a run with the number of steps described in `example.param` will be started.
+To run a chain with more steps, one can type:

 .. code::

-    $ python code/MontePython.py -o planck -p planck.param -N 100
+    $ python code/MontePython.py -o test -p example.param -N 100

 If you want to analyse the run, then just type

 .. code::

-    $ python code/MontePython.py -info planck/
+    $ python code/MontePython.py -info test/

 Details and Examples